Kyotun/Kyotun/README.md

 #### A curious jr. ML Engineer

-- 🔭 Working on: Building a traffic system using C++.
+- 🔭 Working on: Solving different cases with Python to test&build my skills in ML.
-- 🌱 Learning: Python fundamentals&libraries to enhance my python skills for ML.
+- 🌱 Learning: Python fundamentals to enhance my python skills for ML.

 <br/>